Tom-Nagy/boutique-ado/DEPLOYMENT.md

     * Initialize your Heroku git remote by typing in the CLI:
       * ``heroku git:remote -a < HEROKU APP NAME >``, the CLI will prompt ``set git remote heroku to <your heroku git url>``

-    * Using Heroku config set type in the CLI :``heroku config:set DISABLE_COLLECTSTATIC=1``so that Heroku will not try to collect static files when we deploy.
+    * Using Heroku config set, type in the CLI :``heroku config:set DISABLE_COLLECTSTATIC=1``so that Heroku will not try to collect static files when we deploy.
       * This command creates a new var in heroku as shown below:
       * ![Disable collecstatic](disable-collecstatic.png)